 What is a biomarker?

 A biomarker is a characteristic of the body that you can measure that can be used for diagnosis, prognosis, or treatment of a disease.
-In simple terms, your blood pressure is a biomarker for high blood pressure.
-Identifying these biomarkers provides valuable information.
 Cancer biomarkers can include gene mutations (changes), gene rearrangements, proteins, extra copies of genes, missing genes and other molecules.
 1

 Identifying Mutations and Diagnosis